brambaud/brambaud.github.io/posts/2022-02-12-autoload-phpunit-phar.md

 We could use this one if we want to make sure nothing else pollutes PHPStan analysis.

+> PHPUnit phar is scoped.
+Namespaces are prefix with "PHPUnit" except for "phpspec/prophecy".
+> If your autoload is free of PHPUnit and Prophecy you should be fine and have no collision at all!

 ## Conclusion (or TL;DR 😛)

 If you have to autoload PHPUnit phar just require it!